zrythm/zrythm/doc/user/theming/css.rst

 ..
+SPDX-FileCopyrightText: © 2020, 2022 Alexandros Theodotou <alex@zrythm.org>
+   SPDX-License-Identifier: GFDL-1.3-invariants-or-later
+..
 This is part of the Zrythm Manual.
-   Copyright (C) 2020, 2022 Alexandros Theodotou <alex at zrythm dot org>
    See the file index.rst for copying conditions.

 .. _css: